The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 • Strong biological diversity

-That’s exactly the kind of environment most plants prefer.
+That's exactly the type of environment most plants prefer.

-Professional gardeners and farmers often look for worm activity as a quick indicator of soil health.
-If you regularly find earthworms while planting or weeding, your garden is likely moving in the right direction.
+Professional gardeners, farmers, and soil scientists often view worm activity as one of the easiest signs of healthy soil.
+If you regularly encounter earthworms while planting, weeding, or harvesting, your garden is likely moving in the right direction.

 The Underground Garden Workforce